 CCA understands the importance of training, drills, and exercises in maintaining and planning for an incident.
 To ensure that staff are aware of their duties and responsibilities under the school plan and the most current procedures, the following training, drill, and exercise actions will occur.

-Basic training and refresher training sessions will be conducted during the July in-service held at the beginning of the school year for all school personnel.
+Basic training and refresher training sessions will be conducted during in-service days for all school personnel.

 Mandatory School EOP training for staff will include: